-4 Pauly 2010- Restructured Total Catches by the Marine Fisheries of Small Island States in the Wider Caribbean (Robin Ramdeen; Daniel Pauly, et al (2010).
+&lt;sup>5 Pauly 2010- Restructured Total Catches by the Marine Fisheries of Small Island States in the Wider Caribbean (Robin Ramdeen; Daniel Pauly, et al (2010).

-- 1.25 The total land area under agriculture production is 13,771.25 hectares of which only an estimated 3,449.66 hectares (5.6 % of total land area) is suited to cultivation due largely to the extent of steep slopes and to soil type.
-The country's land capability map shows most of the land is technically unsuitable for conventional cultivation.
-Farm size varies from less than one quarter of a hectare to just over 55 hectares with 11,000 holders, providing livelihood security for a farm population of 32,919 persons (Census of Agriculture -2007).
-An estimated 74% of holders operate on land under 2.5 hectares and 45% of these holdings are less than one hectare.
-These farms are mostly located in clusters scattered across hillsides.
-The 2007 data also show that 30% of the holdings were owned by female farmers. - 1.26 The farm holders make up 22% of the national population (Census of Agriculture 2007).
-The average age of farmers is 55 years and the most productive farmers are between the age of 45 years and 55 years.
-Female farmers are normally above 30 years of age, with the average age estimated at 55 years.
-The crop subsector is the largest and the most productive with most farmers growing leafy vegetables, vine fruits, root crops, and tree crops to the lesser extent.
-There are 300 listed livestock farmers of which an estimated 52% are females.
-Most of these farmers husband small ruminants and pigs and nearly all grow crops.
-Registered small scale fisherfolk number 1,700.
-There is a smaller number of inland fisheries or aquaculture farmers.
-Many farmers are involved in all three subsectors. - 1.27 In general, the sector has largely small farmers practicing subsistence to semi-commercial rainfed farming, except for a small number of farms which access water directly from the river.
-Only about 2% of the total number of farmers have access to water from established irrigation systems.
+&lt;sup>6 Census of Agriculture (2007).

+&lt;sup>7 Toward the Establishment of Agriculture Land Bank in Saint Lucia (2017).

+the total number of farmers have access to water from established irrigation systems.
 Most small-scale livestock farmers carry water to their animals.
 Farmers with access to water from a river or from established irrigation systems are eligible for registration by the major local, fresh produce buyers.
-Buyers in Saint Lucia however, do not establish binding contractual arrangements with farmers. - 1.28 There is a general7 lack of capital, technical assistance, business focus and ability to respond to value-added fresh produce and processed foods, in the domestic and regional marketing of farm produce.
-A review of the land tenure system (The Brown and Company Review, 2009) concluded that opportunities to respond to growth8 in the tourism and hospitality sectors and a growing demand for food security, have not been fully exploited.
-Export and import data for the period 2010 to 2017 (Figure I below) provides further evidence of this. - 1.29 There are three well established farmers' organisations comprising an estimated 450 males and females across the project areas.
+Buyers in Saint Lucia however, do not establish binding contractual arrangements with farmers.

+1.28 There is a general lack of capital, technical assistance, business focus and ability to respond to value-added fresh produce and processed foods, in the domestic and regional marketing of farm produce.
+A review of the land tenure system (The Brown and Company Review, 2009) concluded that opportunities to respond to growth in the tourism and hospitality sectors and a growing demand for food security, have not been fully exploited.
+Export and import data for the period 2010 to 2017 (Figure I below) provides further evidence of this.

+1.29 There are three well established farmers' organisations comprising an estimated 450 males and females across the project areas.
 These organisations are involved in crops, livestock, as well as integrated farming systems.
-The Saint Lucia Rural Network of Women Producers (SLRNWP), a group comprising 70 rural women is a member of the national chapter of the Caribbean Network of Rural Women Producers.
+The Saint Lucia Rural Network of Women Producers (SLRNWP), a group comprising 70 rural women is a member of the Caribbean Network of Rural Women Producers.
 They are mostly involved in small scale agri-processing.
-There is Youth Agri-Entrepreneurial Program (YAEP) comprising 150 young people focused on integrated farm production including crops, livestock, poultry, aquaculture and greenhouses.
-Another youth group, the Saint Lucia Agriculture Forum for Youth (SLAFY), focuses on facilitating agri-business development and modern climate smart technology. - 1.30 Capacity building for farmers is largely the function of the Department of Extension and Advisory Services (DEAS).
+There is also the Youth Agri-Entrepreneurial Program (YAEP) comprising 150 young people focused on integrated farm production including crops, livestock, poultry, aquaculture and greenhouses.
+Another youth group, active in the project area, the Saint Lucia Agriculture Forum for Youth (SLAFY), focuses on facilitating agri-business development and modern climate smart technology.

+1.30 Capacity building for farmers is largely the function of the Department of Extension and Advisory Services (DEAS).
 It has over the last decade, institutionalised the Farmer Field School (FFS) approach to extension and training in each of the eight Agricultural Regions.
 Women and youth are actively engaged in the programme.
 Currently there is no focus on capacity building for improved CC adaptation practices in agriculture.